AkarshAgarwal99/DOCKER-PROJECT/README.md

             > To start Web Browser
             > To exit From Command
             > To start docker services + IT +DIT terminal ask first
-            > To Create Own website UP
+            > To Create Own website UP NEXTCLOUD
-            > To Stop the Running Site
+            > To Stop the Running Site NEXTCLOUD

    2. remote Access
             > To see date